The mission of American Southwest Credit Union is to provide quality financial products and services to its member-owners.

 Our Credit Union continued to grow and did so under the same charter and field of membership up until 1990 when another change occurred.
 The Border Credit Union in Douglas, Arizona was merged into our Credit Union.
 This not only increases our total assets to $24,724,654, but it added another branch to serve our growing membership base.

 Ten years later in 2000, another branch opened in Bisbee, Arizona, which provided a location in the county seat of Cochise County.
 It is also between Sierra Vista and Douglas – adding more convenience for our members.
 The same year, we applied for and were granted a community charter to allow all those who live in, work in, worship in and attend school in Cochise County to become member-owners of our Credit Union.
 Our assets doubled from 1990 to 2000 at $47,253,950 and our membership grew to 12,580.

-One year later, a branch is opened in Sahuarita, Arizona in a leased location, but later in June of 2011, is relocated to a branch building purchased from Wells Fargo Bank.
-The Sahuarita Branch becomes the 7th branch location for American Southwest Credit Union.
+One year later, a branch was opened in Sahuarita, Arizona in a leased location, but later in June of 2011, was relocated to a branch building purchased from Wells Fargo Bank.
+The Sahuarita Branch became the 7th branch location for American Southwest Credit Union.
 From 2008 to 2011, the Credit Union grew from $110,814,154 to $153,329,049 with a membership count of 19,968.